vavardan/OCI-DNS-view/Deployment.md

 &nbsp;

 ## **Overview**
 This guide provides the steps for the configuration and deployment of Private DNS on top of existing/already deployed Hub & Spoke architecture with the chosen [Hub model](https://github.com/oci-landing-zones/oci-landing-zone-operating-entities/blob/master/addons/oci-hub-models/readme.md), it will deploy the highlighted components in the below architecture diagram.
+In this guide Hub A model

 <img src="images/dns-arch.png" width="900" height="value">

+---

 The DNS configuration consist of the following objects - to be added and adjusted:

----

 **Configuration objects for Hub VCN:**

-- 1st object: NSG (Network Security Group) configuration, which then is attached to the HUB DNS Listener.
+- **1st object**: NSG (Network Security Group) configuration, which then is attached to the HUB DNS Listener.
 This allows required Ingress and Egress traffic for DNS communication with Spoke DNS Forwarders.

                             "NSG-FRA-LZP-HUB-DNS-KEY": {